CoopHash: Cooperative Learning of Multipurpose Descriptor and Contrastive Pair Generator via Variational MCMC Teaching for Supervised Image Hashing: Experiments

 \textbf{Dataset.}\ We evaluate the methods on 3 popular datasets in the image hashing domain: \textbf{NUS-WIDE} (269,648 images and 81 labels), \textbf{COCO} (123,287 images and 80 labels) and \textbf{CIFAR-10} (60,000 images and 10 labels).
 In \textbf{NUS-WIDE} and \textbf{COCO}, each image can be tagged with multiple labels, while in \textbf{CIFAR-10}, each image has a single label.

 \textbf{Metrics:} We evaluate the retrieval performance of the methods using the standard retrieval metrics: Mean Average Precision at $k$ (mAP@$k$) and Precision at $k$ (P@$k$).
-Besides reporting P@1000 for evaluating precision-first retrieval, we calculate mAP@54000 for the CIFAR-10 dataset, and mAP@5000 for the NUS-WIDE and COCO datasets.
+Besides reporting P@1000, we calculate mAP@54000 for CIFAR-10 and mAP@5000 for NUS-WIDE and COCO.